This post may contain affiliate links. Please see my disclosure policy for details.

-Not only is it one of the most picturesque parts of the North Cornish coast, it also has a fascinating history to uncover, friendly locals to meet, shops, cafés and some magic too!
+Not only is it one of the most picturesque parts of the North Cornish coast, but it also has a fascinating history to uncover, friendly locals, to meet, shops, cafés, and some magic too!

 You really can’t miss this paradise off of your list of places to visit in Cornwall.
 Here’s a complete travel guide with all the very best things to do in Boscastle!

 The History of Boscastle

 Boscastle has a huge history with important chapters dating back to the medieval era.